-364 TEAM SPORTS AND FITNESS Prerequisite: None
+Prerequisite: None

+Length: Semester

-365 TEAM SPORTS AND FITNESSLength: Semester course Grade level: 9, 10, 11, 12
+Grade level: 9, 10, 11, 12

+Credit: 1/4 credit

-This physical education course is designed to engage the student in team sports and related activities that can be incorporated into a healthy lifestyle beyond high school.
+This physical education course is designed to engage the student in multiple activities that can be incorporated into a healthy lifestyle beyond high school.
 This course will expand the student's knowledge of strategies and techniques, as well as provide increased opportunity to improve skill proficiency in net/wall games, invasion games, fielding and striking games, and adventure/outdoor activities.
 Emphasis will be placed on skill acquisition, team work, and fair play.
-Students will be exposed to technology used to measure intensity and amount of physical activity and they will be exposed to strength training, agility and flexibility training specific to team sports.
+Students will be exposed to technology used to measure intensity and amount of physical activity and they will be exposed to strength training, agility, and flexibility training specific to a variety of sports.
 Students will keep a portfolio which will include specific sport strategies and tactics, rules, and skills.
-The portfolio will also include physical activity logs, physical fitness assessments, individual fitness plans for muscular strength and endurance, aerobic training and flexibility.
+The portfolio will also include physical activity logs, physical fitness assessments, individual fitness plans for muscular strength and endurance, aerobic training, and flexibility.
+Additionally, students will have opportunities to prepare meaningful activities for class sessions and gain introductory experience officiating a variety of games and activities.

 This class may also require some out of class participation in activities or officiating.
 Students will be required to wear appropriate clothing and shoes for physical activity both inside and outdoors.
 This course DOES NOT count towards the academic requirement for athletic eligibility.

-368 STUDENT ATHLETIC TRAINING Prerequisite: None

-369 STUDENT ATHLETIC TRAINING Length: Semester course
+368 STUDENT ATHLETIC TRAINING 369 STUDENT ATHLETIC TRAINING